Parking permits and schemes

 • The permit is a laminated piece of paper that must be displayed on the vehicle dashboard.

-You can apply for a permit by completing and submitting the parking permit application (loading zone) form.
+You can apply for a permit by completing the parking permit application (loading zone) form.

 Permits to access and park in a pedestrian mall (Elizabeth Mall and Salamanca Square)